-The Board has carried out a self-assessment this year led by the Chairman, Mr. Stanley Hutter Ryan, by way of a questionnaire completed by each Director to evaluate the performance of the Board during the year with an aim of ensuring continuous improvement in its functioning which in turn would influence and impact the Group's business and development.
-Directors' recommendations have been analysed, discussed and prioritised.
+The Board conducted a self-evaluation during the year led by the Chairman with the support of the Company Secretary, using a questionnaire completed by each Director.
+The aim was to evaluate the Board's performance and ensure continuous improvement, positively influencing the Group's business and development.
+Directors' recommendations were analysed, discussed and prioritised.

-The Board considers that it has operated effectively during the year and its composition, size and structure are appropriate to the Group's business needs, reflecting a diversity of perspectives and a desirable combination of skills and experience.
-Succession planning and diversity (include gender diversity) remains a priority and the Board will undertake appropriate recruitment process.
+The Board considers that it has operated effectively during the year.
+Its composition, size and structure are appropriate to the Group's business needs, reflecting diversed perspectives and a desirable combination of skills and experience.
+Recommendations for improvement are being followed up.